MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 Hashed at rest.
 Tokens are stored only as SHA-256 hashes.
 If you lose a token, generate a new one — there's no recovery.

 Revoke anytime.
-For OAuth clients, Settings → MCP → Connected apps → Disconnect.
+For OAuth clients, Settings → AI agents → Connected apps → Disconnect.
 For manual tokens, scroll to Manual tokens and click Revoke.
 Either path is instant; the next request gets a 401.

 OAuth details.
 Public PKCE clients only (no client secrets).
-Access tokens last one hour, refresh tokens 30 days and rotate on every use — replaying an old refresh token revokes the whole chain.
-The only supported scope today is mcp:read.
+Access tokens last one hour; refresh tokens 30 days and rotate on every use — replaying an old refresh token revokes the whole chain.
+Supported scopes are mcp:read and mcp:write.
+Unknown scopes are dropped at consent time.

 Troubleshooting